-Meridian Integrated Report 2020 Ομαπρίουμα στα τη στ 945 can only thrive in societies and natural environments that are stable, resilient and sustainable.
-Our analysis of how climate change affects us is undertaken out to 2050, as this is the horizon we use for making decisions on new investments.
-In that timeframe, the physical impacts of climate change are much the same, regardless of the temperature increase scenario chosen from the Intergovernmental Panel on Climate Change, For us as a generator from natural resources, these physical impacts are both positive and negative.
-In the next 30 years weire likely to get more water in our hydro catchments, and that water math demand (potentially lifting medium- term revenue by \$12 million per year).
-Higher temperatures are likely to have a mild positive impact on electricity demand through increased air-conditioning requirements and increased irrigation, offset by reduced Understanding how climate change impacts us limate change impacts us in FY20 in oublished by the TCFD, addelines published by the TCFD, effor the first time evaluated the potential financial impacts of climate change on our business - both the physical impacts and the impacts on electricity dermand from climate action policy.
+<section-header><section-header><section-header><section-header><section-header><text><text><text><text><text></text></text></text></text></text></section-header></section-header></section-header></section-header></section-header> Meridian Integrated Report 2020 ანიიძა დისიიძლიძე 945 OULT OWN OLIPATION Climate action remains the key focus of our sustainability efforts.
+As always, being a 100% renewable energy generation efforts are zero, and our renewable generation is our most important combution to climate action.
+But to make a meaningful difference we must also show leadership. can only thrive in societies and natural environments that are stable, resilient and sustainable.
+Our analysis of how climate change affects us is undertaken out to affects us is undertaken out to 2056, as this is the horizon we use for making decisions on new investments.
+In that timeframe, the physical impacts of climate change are much the same, regardless of the temperature increase scenario chosen from the Intergovernmental Panel on from the Intergovernmental Panel on from natural resources, these physical impacts are both positive and negative.
+In the next 30 years ware likely to get more water in our hydro catchments, and that water may demand (potentially lifting medium- term revenue by \$12 million per year).
+Higher temperatures are likely to bave a mild positive impact on electricity demand through increased increased irrigation, offset by reduced 0 0 Understanding how Limate change impacts us in FY20 in our TCFD report (using the guidelines published by the TCFD), and in our submission to the CDP wa for the first time evaluated the potential financial impacts of climate change on our business - both the physical impacts and the impacts on electricity demand from climate action policy.
 It's important that we understand this information internally as we make plans for the future, and it's increasingly of value to investors as they seek to understand which companies have better long-term of climate change.
 Overall, climate change isn't good for anyone's business.
-The pathway we're on globally at the moment, towards a vill have devastating impacts on our secieties. economise and natural resources.
-It's not hard to see how this will cause some significant problems for businesses. our own otprint Climate action remains the key focus of our sustainability efforts.
-As always, being a 100% renewable energy generator means that our emissions from generating electricity are zero, and our renewable generation is our most important contribution to climate action.
+The pathway we're on globally at the moment, towards a 4-degrees-warmer world (or higher) will have devastating impacts on our resources.
+It's not had to see how this will cause some significant problems for businesses n foo oring on how s our business. our own otprint Climate action remains the key focus of our sustainability efforts.
+As always, being a 100% renewable energy generation means that our emissions from generating electricity are zero, and our most important contribution to climate action.
 But to make a meaningful difference we must also show leadership.
-Reducing our own carbon footprint In FY20 our actions ranged from planting trees and electrifying our fleet to once again reporting on how climate change impacts our business.
+Reduc carbo planting trees and elec fleet to once again rep climate change impact Reducing o carbon foo In FY20 our actions ranged from filanting treas and electrifying our filest to once again reporting on how climate change impacts our business.